 Group Buying

-However, this doesn’t mean that I don’t like the group buying facility.
-I am quite excited by it simply because it’s the first time I come across a platform that is geared for this, and I look forward to what other opportunities arise.
+I really like the idea particularly because it’s the first time I came across a platform that is geared for this and I look forward to how this section develops.
+At present, it seems that it’s still in its fledgling stages.

 All in all, I think Bulkestate is a very promising platform.
-I would suggest sticking with the Investment part of the site for now, until the Group Buying part takes off and we can see some success stories.
+I would suggest sticking with the Investment part of the site for now, until the Group Buying part takes off and we can see more success stories.

 As of 2019, we have been working to elevate both sides of our platform and the total volume sold in group-buying is close to our crowdfunding volumes.
 Also, our team has been working intensively to ensure that the crowdfunding and group-buying projects keep coming in.